How to Make Kourdass: The Secret Behind Morocco’s Most Flavorful Preserved Meat

 4. Tie or Wrap into Bundles

-Wrap the dried meat utilizing sheep fat strips or kitchen twine to create little bundles.
+Wrap the dried meat utilizing sheep fat strips or kitchen twine for create little bundles.

 5. Protect in Fat